 Discussion

 In the present study, we shed new light on the link between musicality and vocal emotion perception, by focusing on different subgroups of musicians.
-In line with our hypotheses, emotion recognition was found to be comparable between both singers and instrumentalists, as well as between amateur musicians and professionals.
+In line with our hypotheses, emotion recognition was found to be comparable between both singers and instrumentalists, and also between amateur musicians and professionals.
 We further replicated the consistent link between sensitivity towards musical patterns and vocal emotion perception, although this was reflected in objective performance measures only, but not in self-rated musicality.
 In total, these results suggest that the link between musicality and vocal emotion perception is driven by individual differences in auditory sensitivity, which is not tied to a particular type or amount of musical activity.
 In what follows, we will discuss these findings in more detail.

 Singers vs. instrumentalists

 For the present study, we recruited a well-powered sample of singers and instrumentalists, which were comparable with regard to personality, socio-economic background, and objective music perception performance.
-They only differed in two aspects of self-rated musicality: unsurprisingly, singers scored higher on self-rated singing abilities and instrumentalists scored higher on self-rated formal education.
-The latter is because mastering an instrument to the point where one can play in an ensemble arguably takes more formal training than being able to sing in a choir.
+They only differed in two aspects of self-rated musicality: unsurprisingly, singers scored higher on self-rated singing abilities, and instrumentalists scored higher on self-rated formal education.
+The latter may be because mastering an instrument to the point where one can play in an ensemble arguably takes more formal training than being able to sing in a choir.

-In line with our prediction, vocal emotion recognition performance of singers and instrumentalists did not differ in any condition, as supported by Bayesian analysis with moderate evidence.
-This finding does not represent a mere absence of effects.
-In fact, we replicated the strong effect of our vocal parameters (manipulated via voice morphing) on emotion recognition, with F0 contour being relatively more informative than timbre, across all emotions, while performance was still best in the Full condition.
+In line with our prediction, vocal emotion recognition performance of singers and instrumentalists did not differ in any condition, as supported by Bayesian analysis, with moderate evidence.
+This finding does not simply represent a general absence of effects.
+In fact, we replicated the strong and consistent effect of vocal parameters (manipulated via voice morphing) on emotion recognition, with F0 contour being relatively more informative than timbre, across all emotions, while performance was still best in the Full condition.
 The fact that this pattern was found to be highly comparable for singers and instrumentalists suggests similar profiles of vocal emotional processing.

 Although this is precisely what we predicted, we want to address two observations from the literature which may seem incompatible with our findings: First, our findings diverge from Thompson et al. (2004), who found that singing lessons may interfere with vocal emotional processing.
 However, this study had several methodological limitations including a very small sample size and large drop-out rates.
 With the present, substantially powered design, we do not see any evidence for a disruptive effect of active singing.
 This aligns with the broader literature on protective effects of singing on cognitive and socio-emotional functioning (Moisseinen et al., 2024; Tragantzopoulou & Giannouli, 2025).
 Second, several studies found correlations between singing abilities and emotion recognition (Correia et al., 2022; Greenspon & Montanaro, 2023; Nussbaum et al., 2024).
 However, all these studies included both singers and instrumentalists.
-Thus, we do not argue against a relationship between singing abilities and emotion recognition per se, but we lack evidence that this is more pronounced in specific groups of musicians or that this is causally linked to certain musical activities.
-Instead, this correlation seems mediated via natural auditory sensitivity.
-Note that we had predicted a correlation between self-rated singing abilities and emotion recognition as well but failed to find it in the present study.
-We attribute this to potentially decreased variance in our group of amateurs with regard to self-rated musicality (Gold-MSI), because we did not find any correlations with the Gold-MSI subscales, which is in contrast to the pattern we had observed in the sample comprised of professionals and non-musicians (Nussbaum et al., 2024).
+Thus, while we do not argue against a relationship between singing abilities and emotion recognition per se, we lack evidence that emotion recognition is more pronounced in specific groups of musicians, or that this is causally linked to certain musical activities.
+Instead, this correlation seems to be mediated via natural auditory sensitivity.
+Note that we failed to find a predicted correlation between self-rated singing abilities and emotion recognition.
+This may be attributed this to potentially decreased variance in our group of amateurs with regard to self-rated musicality (Gold-MSI),.
+In fact, we did not find any correlations with the Gold-MSI subscales in amateurs, which is in contrast to the pattern we had observed in the sample comprised of professionals and non-musicians (Nussbaum et al., 2024).

 Amateurs compared to professional musicians and non-musicians